 I have taken on the role of link councillor for Safeguarding and Children in Care, and have recently been appointed Vice Chair of the Academy Council.

-Becky Farler – Vice Chair & Safeguarding Councillor
+Becky Farler – Vice Chair (Safeguarding and Looked After Children Link)

 Steve Taylor – Chief Executive Officer, Cabot Learning Federation